-Client Security Software applications and components
+IBM Client Security Software

-When you install Client Security Software, the following software applications and components are installed:
+IBM Client Security Software comprises the following software applications and components:

 - Administrator Utility: The Administrator Utility is the interface an administrator uses to activate or deactivate the embedded Security Chip, and to create, archive, and regenerate encryption keys and passphrases.
-In addition, an administrator can use this utility to add users to the security policy provided by Client Security Software. - User Verification Manager (UVM): Client Security Software uses UVM to manage passphrases and other elements to authenticate system users.
+In addition, an administrator can use this utility to add users to the security policy provided by Client Security Software. - Administrator Console: The Client Security Software Administrator Console enables a security administrator to remotely perform administrator-specific tasks. - User Configuration Utility: The User Configuration Utility enables a client user to change the UVM passphrase, to enable Windows logon passwords to be recognized by UVM, to update key archives, and to register fingerprints.
+A user can also create backup copies of digital certificates created with the IBM embedded Security Chip. - User Verification Manager (UVM): Client Security Software uses UVM to manage passphrases and other elements to authenticate system users.
 For example, a fingerprint reader can be used by UVM for logon authentication.
-UVM software enables the following features: - UVM client policy protection: UVM software enables an administrator to set the client security policy, which dictates how a client user is authenticated on the system. - UVM system logon protection: UVM software enables an administrator to control computer access through a logon interface.
-UVM protection ensures that only users who are recognized by the security policy are able to access the operating system. - UVM Client Security screen saver protection: UVM software enables users to control access to the computer through a Client Security screen saver interface. - User Configuration Utility: The User Configuration Utility enables a client user to modify security settings, change the UVM passphrase, update key archives, and create backup copies of digital certificates created with the IBM embedded Security Chip.
+UVM software enables the following features: - UVM client policy protection: UVM software enables a security administrator to set the client security policy, which dictates how a client user is authenticated on the system.